 Ireland Cover Letter Writing Guide

 Working abroad sounds like an adventure to many people.
-However, job search in Ireland needs more than just the obvious Ireland cover letter and Irish CV writing and translation - it requires thorough preparation.
-You will be required to solve issues that probably did not even cross your mind when you decided to go for Ireland jobs.
+However, a job search in Ireland needs more than just the obvious Ireland cover letter and Ireland CV writing and translation - it requires thorough preparation for passing the Ireland job interview.
+You will be required to solve issues that probably did not even cross your mind when you decided to find jobs in Ireland.

 Your Ireland cover letter is the very first thing an employer will see.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, attract the employer's interest, and draw them in for a closer look at your CV.

 When applying for a position in Ireland, you may use either English for Irish companies or other foreign languages for international ones, depending on the company and your fluency.
 Stick to one language once chosen.
 However, you need to understand that not knowing the English language will put you at a real disadvantage from the local job seekers.

 Do not include information that would not be easy to explain during an interview

 In Ireland, a job cover letter should just introduce your CV.
 An Ireland cover letter is an integral part of your job application process.
 Because employers are interested primarily in the future of the companies, the cover letter should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.
 Mention your motivation, skills and qualities for the job here, not in your CV.

 Take the time to research every employer's organization and customize your Ireland cover letter to fit the position.
 Personalize each letter with a real person’s name.
 Such personalization would increase the retention of your application.